Study Trips: Fall 2012

-Approximate Cost: €35* (The cost includes bus transportation to and from Ostia, tours, and a meal.)
+Approximate Cost: €35* (The cost includes bus transportation to and from Ostia, tours, and a sack lunch.)

 Poland: A Human Rights Symposium

 The Poland study trip offers a one-time opportunity for an intellectual, cultural, and social exchange with Polish students at Nicolaus Copernicus University in Torun, Poland.
-Led by JFRC alumnus, Mr. John Kurowski, an American lawyer and frequent Visiting Professor at Copernicus, the centerpiece of the trip is the now well-established symposium, Human Rights and A Just Society.
-The Human Rights Symposium, now in its seventh year, has featured presentations by distinguished European and American scholars and documentary films on human rights issues.
+Led by JFRC alumnus, Mr. John Kurowski, an American lawyer and frequent Visiting Professor at Copernicus, the centerpiece of the trip is the well-established symposium, Human Rights and A Just Society.
+The Human Rights Symposium, entering its eighth year, has featured presentations by distinguished European and American scholars and documentary films on human rights issues.

-This year, the Symposium is entitled "Trafficking in Human Beings: A 21st Century International Crime," and will feature scholarly presentations on the compelling topic of Human Trafficking from Barbara Sidoti, an international trainer and consultant on the subjects, and Iana Matei, founder of the non-governmental organization, Reaching Out Romania.
 Students have the chance to participate in break out discussions with their Polish peers and the presenters.
-The program also includes a dinner for participants and ample opportuity to exchange ideas and create lasting friendships with international peers.
+The program also includes a dinner for participants and ample opportunity to exchange ideas and create lasting friendships with international peers.

 Torun is a beautifully preserved medieval city designated as a UNESCO World Heritage Centre.
 The trip begins in Warsaw, proceeds to Torun for the Symposium, and finishes in Krakow, a city considered to be one of the trendiest destinations in all of Europe for young artists and musicians.
-The formal program ends on Thursday, 25 October, allowing for three days of independent travel to other destinations during the fall break.
-Prague, Berlin, Vienna, and other European capitals are within a 4-6 hour train ride from Krakow.
+The formal program ends on Friday, 11 October, allowing time for independent travel to other destinations during the fall break.
+Prague, Berlin, Vienna, and other European hot spots are easily reached from Krakow.